Bolts

 Proper Care for Bolts

-When all else fails, replace your bolts.
-It’s better to spend a little extra money in the short run, instead of face system failure or bodily injury from an unexpected system accident.
+If all else fails, it’s best to replace the bolts.
+It’s wiser to invest a bit more upfront than risk system failure or injury from an unexpected malfunction.

 Industrial Bolt Accessories

-Examples of industrial bolt accessories include thread pitch gauges, nuts, installation tools (drills, allen wrenches, etc.) and clamping kits.
-Check with your supplier to find out what accessories may serve you.
+Industrial bolt accessories include items like thread pitch gauges, nuts, installation tools (such as drills and allen wrenches), and clamping kits.
+Be sure to consult your supplier to identify the accessories that best meet your needs.

 Bolt Terms